Secondary education in the United States: Core

 Many states require courses in the "core" areas of English (or Language Arts), Science, Social Studies (or History), and Mathematics every year although others allow more choice after 10th grade.

 Three science courses, biology, chemistry, and physics are usually offered.
 Many schools follow the curriculum set by Next Generation Science Standards (NGSS).
 Other science courses offered at high schools include geology, ecology, astronomy, health, and forensic.

 High school math courses typically include Pre-algebra, Algebra I, Geometry, Algebra II with trigonometry classes.
 Advanced study options can include Precalculus, Calculus, and Statistics.

 English and language classes are usually required for four years of high school although many schools count journalism, public speaking/debate, foreign language, literature, drama, and writing (both technical and creative) classes as English/Language classes.

 Social studies classes include History, Political Science, Economics and Geography.
 Political science and Economics classes are sometimes combined as two semesters of a year-long course.
 Additional study options can include classes in Sociology, and Psychology.

 Many states require a health or wellness course in order to graduate.
 The class typically covers basic anatomy, nutrition, first aid, sexual education, and how to make responsible decisions regarding illegal drugs, tobacco, and alcohol.
 In some places, contraception is not allowed to be taught for religious reasons.
 In some places, the health and physical education class are combined into one class or are offered in alternate semesters.
 In some private schools, such as Catholic schools, theology is required before a student graduates.
 Two years of physical education (usually referred to as "gym", "PE" or "phys ed" by students) is commonly required, although some states and school districts require that all students take Physical Education every term.

 Most high schools in the country offer Advanced Placement (AP) or International Baccalaureate (IB) courses to be taken instead of the ones created by the school and/or school district.
 These classes have a standard curriculum, making them easy to study for, but are more rigorous as they are college level.
 Students may take these for classes they are more proficient in if they want a challenge.
-If students earn a good score on a test given later in the school year, they are given college credit at participating universities.
+If students earn a good score on the AP Exam, they are given college credit at participating universities.